Support the news

 “I think my main goal is to learn to leave everything else behind,” Annika says.
 "We’re supposed to keep our head in the game, not supposed to bring all our problems with us, so I guess it just teaches me to go with the flow.”

 That is the kind of talk Susan Wayne likes to hear.
-She started the league in 2002 in honor of her late brother, a pediatric surgeon called “Doc.”
-Today about 400 youths, male and female, play basketball, soccer, softball, and flag football across different seasons.
+She started the league in 2002 in honor of her late brother, a pediatric surgeon called "Doc."
+Today about 400 youths play basketball, soccer, softball, and flag football across different seasons.

 “It’s a beautiful thing to see,” Wayne says.
 “A number of people who’ve I’ve invited will stand there sort-of crying.
 The kids aren’t crying, they’re having a great time.
 But we’re standing there crying.”